t4ss5t/firEmergencyOnRPi/README.md

 VNC allows remote maintenance.
 On first start, you have to assign passwords.

-You can use the VNC server with "TightVNC Viewer" (Windows) or "xtightvncviewer" on Linux, example:
+You can use the VNC server with "TightVNC Viewer" (Windows) or "xtightvncviewer" on Linux, example (Port: 1):

 ```
 $ xtightvncviewer firemergency.fritz.box:1